 Since 2011, TWIA has continuously improved the CAT Plan.
-The 2023 CAT Plan continues to address stakeholder feedback from recent storms and enhances our deployment plans.
+The 2022 CAT Plan continues to address stakeholder feedback received from Hurricane Harvey and other storms and includes plans for responding during a pandemic.
 Built into the Association's annual CAT Plan review process is a Corrective Action Program (CAP) which is designed to identify gaps and deficiencies in planning.
 Annual enterprise-wide tests of the CAT Plan are conducted and consistently show a high level of Association readiness.
 A Multi-Year Strategic Testing and Exercise Plan (MYSTEP) is in place to guide future testing, training, and exercises.